Accident Guide in Ohio

 If an injury has occurred, however, and is serious enough that the injured cannot either understand or write down the information you've given them, you must stay with the victim until the police arrive.
 (Unless, of course, you've also been injured, and are being removed from the accident scene in an emergency vehicle.)

-Should an injury occur, or if there was at least $400 in property damage, and if the driver or owner of one of the vehicles in the accident doesn't have auto insurance or acceptable financial responsibility coverage, you'll need to file a crash report with the Bureau of Motor Vehicles (BMV).
+Should an injury occur, or if there was at least $400 in property damage, and if the driver or owner of one of the vehicles in the accident doesn't have auto insurance or acceptable financial responsibility coverage, you'll need to file a Crash Report (Form BMV 3303) with the Bureau of Motor Vehicles (BMV).

 Keep in mind you'll need to do so within six months of the accident date.